mitradranirban/font-dakkhinee/out/fontbakery/fontbakery-report.md

 * germandbls (U+00DF) has a counter-clockwise outer contour

+* glyph486 has a counter-clockwise outer contour

+* glyph502 has a counter-clockwise outer contour

+* glyph502 has a counter-clockwise outer contour

+* glyph518 has a counter-clockwise outer contour

+* glyph518 has a counter-clockwise outer contour

+* glyph525 has a counter-clockwise outer contour

+* glyph525 has a counter-clockwise outer contour

+* glyph525 has a counter-clockwise outer contour

+* glyph531 has a counter-clockwise outer contour

+* glyph564 has a counter-clockwise outer contour

+* glyph566 has a counter-clockwise outer contour

+* glyph566 has a counter-clockwise outer contour

+* glyph566 has a counter-clockwise outer contour

+* glyph566 has a counter-clockwise outer contour

+* glyph623 has a counter-clockwise outer contour

+* glyph623 has a counter-clockwise outer contour

+* glyph643 has a counter-clockwise outer contour

+* glyph669 has a counter-clockwise outer contour

+* glyph671 has a counter-clockwise outer contour

+* glyph672 has a counter-clockwise outer contour

+* glyph675 has a counter-clockwise outer contour

+* glyph676 has a counter-clockwise outer contour

+* glyph677 has a counter-clockwise outer contour

+* glyph677 has a counter-clockwise outer contour

+* glyph678 has a counter-clockwise outer contour

+* glyph679 has a counter-clockwise outer contour

+* glyph680 has a counter-clockwise outer contour

+* glyph681 has a counter-clockwise outer contour

+* glyph688 has a counter-clockwise outer contour

+* glyph689 has a counter-clockwise outer contour

+* glyph690 has a counter-clockwise outer contour

+* glyph691 has a counter-clockwise outer contour

+* glyph695 has a counter-clockwise outer contour

+* glyph701 has a counter-clockwise outer contour

+* glyph714 has a counter-clockwise outer contour

+* glyph739 has a counter-clockwise outer contour

-* glyph219 has a counter-clockwise outer contour
+* glyph740 has a counter-clockwise outer contour

-* glyph219 has a counter-clockwise outer contour
+* glyph761 has a counter-clockwise outer contour

-* glyph219 has a counter-clockwise outer contour
+* glyph764 has a counter-clockwise outer contour

-* glyph475 has a counter-clockwise outer contour
+* glyph765 has a counter-clockwise outer contour

-* glyph547 has a counter-clockwise outer contour
+* glyph811 has a counter-clockwise outer contour

 * grave (U+0060) has a counter-clockwise outer contour